 - Two years or more of consecutive income documented

-- Acceptable debt ratio determined by lender
+- Acceptable debt ratio determined by the lender

 - Adjusted annual income cannot exceed 115% of the area median income, depending on family size

-- Property location in qualified rural area
+- Property located in a qualified rural area